Do you struggle to get to sleep?

 Doug was a 31 year old banker who said he wasn't getting any sleep.
 When we looked into it, it became clear he was sabotaging a good night's rest.
 He kept his laptop in his bedroom and when he woke in the night, he would check the financial markets 'just in case'.
 As he lay awake, he worried he wouldn't be able to cope at work, and would lose his job.
 Cognitive behavioural therapy (CBT) focuses on helping people to 'train away' bad sleeping habits and put in place healthy ones.

 - The bed and bedroom should only be for sleeping and sex.
 There should be no lights from computers, the TV, or phones

 - Monitor your sleep for a week and make regular sleep times - don't try to make up for lost sleep with naps or sleeping in

 - Listen to things you are saying to yourself when you are struggling to sleep.
 We all worry, but bed is not the place for that.
-Attend to those worries with pen and paper in the morning.
+Attend to those worries with a pen and paper in the morning.
 Get out of bed if you are unable to sleep, and return when your body tells you it wants rest

 - Check the facts: is it true that you are unable to cope after a bad night's sleep?
-Doug conceded he copes, albeit feeling tired
+Doug conceded that he copes, albeit feeling tired

 - Falling asleep happens unconsciously.
-Resolve to rest rather than torment yourself with 'I must sleep' thoughts.
+Resolve to rest rather than torment yourself with 'I must sleep' thoughts

 You can also find our Priory tips referenced in Age UK's comprehensive and helpful blog: Tips for getting a great night's sleep in hot weather.